OpenDiablo2/OpenDiablo2/README.md

 ```
 This will tell go to use your local path instead of the official repo.
 Be sure to exclude this change from your pull requests!

+If you find something you'd like to fix thats obviously broken, create a branch, commit your code, and submit a pull request.
+If it's a new or missing feature you'd like to see, add an issue, and be descriptive!

+If you'd like to help out and are not quite sure how, you can look through any open issues and tasks, or ask
+for tasks on our discord server.

 ## VS Code Extensions

 The following extensions are recommended for working with this project: